 Nephrogenic systemic fibrosis (NSF) is an uncommon disorder of the organs and skin that predominantly affects people with severe kidney disease.
-The disease develops when patients have negative reactions to the contrasting dyes used in imaging scans such as magnetic resonance imaging or MRIs.
-These tests require injections that enable the doctor to evaluate the scans, but repeated injections of the dye agent gadolinium can cause thickening of the skin and underlying tissues (fibrosis) and hardening of skeletal muscles.
+The disease develops when patients have negative reactions to the contrast dyes used in imaging scans such as magnetic resonance imaging or MRIs.
+These tests require injections that enable the doctor to evaluate the scans, but repeated injections of the dye agent gadolinium can cause thickening of the skin and underlying tissues (fibrosis) with the formation of firm nodules and hardening of skeletal muscles.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.